 request address/port information for all the H.248 Streams involved in the multiplex and then select the address/port from one of the H.248 Streams and then send a subsequent Modify.request to modify the address/port information.
 This has the disadvantage over option a) that some resources may have been allocated to the previous address/port and these allocations would have to be changed.

+The scope of above multiplexing scheme affects the local connection endpoint (see clause 5.1/[ITU-T H.248.1]) only (due to H.248 Local Descriptor scope).

+{Contributor's note: following changes are based on the understanding that the used term "RTP stream" should be rather replaced "(RTP) media transport" according the taxonomy draft, because each RTP stream got his own SSCR and we got here two RTP sources due to different media types audio and video, each with an own SSRC.
+The changes are dependent on H.248.RTPMUX agreements (AVD-4684).}